railwayapp/docs/src/docs/reference/pricing/plans.md

 ### What happens if I use credits as a payment method and my account runs out of credits?

-If you are using credits as a payment method and your credit balance reaches zero, you will no longer be able to deploy to Railway and we will stop all of your workloads.
-You will have a grace period to add new credits before we purge your data.
+If you are using credits as a payment method and your credit balance reaches zero, your subscription will be cancelled.
+You will no longer be able to deploy to Railway and we will stop all of your workloads.
+To resolve this, you will need to sign up for a new subscription after topping up sufficient credits.

 ### Why was I charged for a partial month of usage?